 When selecting a raw food choice, make sure the brand uses whole animal choices, this way the more important organs that are more beneficial to your dog are still kept in the food.

 The main types of organ meat are composed of the heart, liver, and kidneys.
-These organs support different types of vitamin and minerals in their most pure and natural form.
+These organs support different types of vitamins and minerals in their most pure and natural form.
 However, heart meat should make up the organ meat majority (10-15 percent) of your protection dog’s diet, while the rest (liver and kidneys) should only make up about 5-10 percent.

 It’s important to maintain a balance of meat and bone in your protection dog’s diet.
 Luckily, if the food you’re looking at is a raw food-based company, your dog’s diet will be equally balanced.
-Versus a company who uses non-whole animals, where there may be small imbalances of meat and bone content.
+Versus a company that uses non-whole animals, where there may be small imbalances of meat and bone content.

 As we talked about protein content earlier with organ meat, combining bone into your dog’s diet is just as important to include.
 However, some raw brands use too much bone content to cut costs that can have consequences on your protection dog’s health such as constipation or powdery, white stools.
 You can also easily notice this is if the ingredients on the bag indicate the poultry is made from carcass or frame instead of actual whole turkey or chickens.
 Due to this alteration of the whole to the frame, there is much less lean muscle meat which means your protection dog won’t be eating enough in their diet, even if the food is overall cheaper.

 Since some pre-made raw diets can be boneless, your dog might end up getting certain deficiencies such as calcium and minerals.
-The easiest way to balance it out is to add whole raw meat bones to your dog’s food in addition to the boneless raw food formula.
+The easiest way to balance it out is to add whole raw meaty bones to your dog’s food in addition to the boneless raw food formula.

 However, no matter what raw food formula you consider, always keep in mind the balance between lean muscle meat and bone content.